 11. Would ocean currents not overcome the speed of the JT?

 12. What is the IP situation on the Jospa Tug?
 Is there more IP to come?

 13. What is an autonomous operation?

 We have all heard of ’driverless cars’.
 For vessels the term ‘Autonomous Operation’ is used.
 Modern technology – GPS for accurate position, the Internet via satellites for two- way communication, radar, visible spectrum and infrared cameras, intelligent sensors – enable autonomous operation.
-Such technology is available now and is not overly expensive.
+Such technology is available now from several leading companies and has become economically justifiable.
 It has much to recommend it

-15. How safe is it to operate?
+14. How safe is it to operate?

-The loss of a tow line is no different than for any vessel but the JT may lend itself better to carry a redundant spare tow line or a safety as per land vehicles towing trailers.
+The loss of a tow line is no different than it would be for any vessel, but the Tug may lend itself better to carry a redundant spare tow line or a safety rope as per land vehicles that tow trailers.